A website vs. Facebook for musicians

 You do not own the content on social websites.
 All your posts, photos, videos, music, blogs, and everything else are owned by the big companies.
 Basically, it means that your content can be deleted anytime just because it’s against someone’s policy, or because the company went bankrupt, or any other reason.
 In fact, these giant companies are like soap bubbles.
 Do you remember what happened to Myspace?
 That’s the lesson we’ve learned.
 Don’t solely rely on social media.

 You cannot organize the content.
 Simple question: can you find anything that you posted on a specific date two years ago?
 I can’t, seriously.
 Once you post something, it pops up in news feeds over a few days, and then it’s gone almost forever.
 Unlike of Facebook, you can organize your website whatever you like: make a structure, create sections, add tags, filter, search, and highlight important things.

 A small remark.
 I’ve noticed that website constructor services like Wix become more popular these days.
 Don’t fall into this trap: having a website using 3rd party service is no better than Facebook, it has exactly the same two downsides as described above.

-Yes, I have to admit that make a proper website isn’t cheap.
-Also, create a good website is just one side of things, keep it up to date throughout the years — this is where a real hard work comes in.
+Yes, I have to admit that making a proper website isn’t cheap.
+Also creating a good website is just one side of things, but keeping it up to date throughout the years — this is where the real hard work comes in.

-Remember, all your posts are your time and efforts.
-If you care about it and think your content is worth to ever get back to it again, I definitely recommend to keep it on your own website.
+Remember, all your posts are your time and your efforts.
+If you care about it and think your content is worth to ever get back to it again, I definitely recommend keeping it on your own website.

 Answering your question, I found the best strategy is to have all your important content on your own website, and link it to social media.
 This allows you to reach a broader audience, not risking and having everything under control.
 I won’t hide, this is exactly what I’m doing with this blog and my website in general, and it works pretty well.